LewMar/docs/broadcasting.md

 <a name="broadcast-data"></a>
 ### Broadcast Data - Dane transmisji

-When an event is broadcast, all of its `public` properties are automatically serialized and broadcast as the event's payload, allowing you to access any of its public data from your JavaScript application.
-So, for example, if your event has a single public `$user` property that contains an Eloquent model, the event's broadcast payload would be:
 Gdy zdarzenie jest transmitowane, wszystkie jego właściwości "publiczne" są automatycznie szeregowane i emitowane jako ładunek zdarzenia, co pozwala na dostęp do dowolnych jego publicznych danych z aplikacji JavaScript.
 Na przykład, jeśli zdarzenie ma jedną publiczną właściwość `$user` zawierającą model Eloquent, ładunek emisji wydarzenia będzie następujący:

     {